gchang12/Learn-Vim/ch05_moving_in_file.md

 This displays my current line number and relative line numbers.

-It is easy why having a number on the left column is useful, but some of you may ask how having relative numbers on the left column may be useful.
+It is easy to see why having a number on the left column is useful, but some of you may be asking how having relative numbers on the left column would be useful.
 Having a relative number allows me to quickly see how many lines apart my cursor is from the target text.
-With this, I can easily spot that my target text is 12 lines below me so I can do `d12j` to delete them.
-Otherwise, if I'm on line 69 and my target is on line 81, I have to do mental calculation (81 - 69 = 12).
+With this, I can easily see that my target text is 12 lines below me, so I can do `d12j` to delete them.
+Otherwise, if I'm on line 69 and my target is on line 81, I have to do mental math (81 - 69 = 12).
 Doing math while editing takes too much mental resources.
 The less I have to think about where I need to go, the better.

 This is 100% personal preference.
 Experiment with `relativenumber` / `norelativenumber`, `number` / `nonumber` and use whatever you find most useful!